Sometimes the sea is all we need…

-We start high up on the dunes and push our way through the long grasses, side-stepping to avoid the many large snails that live there, and then we walk out on to the sand.
+We start high up on the dunes and push our way through the long grasses, side-stepping to avoid the many large snails that live there, and then we walk onto the sand.

-We stare out over the wonderful, wonderful sea, that is showing green today.
-We stand and breathe the sweet sea air, and feel the gentle breeze on our faces.
+There we stare out over the wonderful, wonderful sea; it is showing green today.
+We stand and breathe the sweet air, and feel the gentle breeze on our faces.

 The star of today’s little blog has been: Fraserburgh beach!